untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 # Using the UntoldEngine CLI

-The `untoldengine-create` CLI tool scaffolds ready-to-run Xcode projects with UntoldEngine pre-configured.
+The `untoldengine` CLI tool scaffolds ready-to-run Xcode projects with UntoldEngine pre-configured.
 Instead of setting up package dependencies and boilerplate by hand, you run one command and get a fully wired project for your target platform.

 The install script (`scripts/install-untoldengine-create.sh`) builds the CLI from source and places it in `/usr/local/bin` so it is available globally in your shell.